 I’m getting tired of writing this review, so I’m going to finish up by saying Launch Academy is expensive.
 You can learn everything they teach on your own though numerous cheaper (and free) resources, so the real question is whether or not it’s going to lead to a job.
 All in all, I do think it’s one way of getting your foot in the door to start a new career.
 My advice would be to try to get some assurance that there will be companies actually attending the career days at the end of the cohort.
 They probably won’t give you any, but I don’t know what else to tell you.
 Without hiring partners interested in taking on junior developers (and there are less and less as the market is saturated with them), I can’t recommend you attend Launch Academy.

-- Good, fast paced program- 3/16/2018Anonymous • Jr Full Stack Developer • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- Good, fast paced program- 3/16/2018Anonymous • Jr Full Stack Developer • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 I attended Launch Academy to switch from a non-technical field with the goal of getting a job as a developer.
 Ultimately I was able to do this, but during the course I felt underprepared.
 I had only taken a basic course in HTML and CSS prior to attending, and found myself struggling to keep up with the fast pace of learning.
 It really takes about 6 months at least to feel comfortable with the basic concepts needed for an entry level role.
 I failed one exam because of a simple typo, and after that I made sure to review my exam answers with a fine toothed comb.
 Looking back, I wish that I had taken one of the many free/cheap online courses in javascropt/ruby/python, as that would have made it easier to keep pace with the class.